KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Table functions.

-Referring to next figure, what if consists of:
+Referring to next figure, if the document is a what-if the what if section consists of:

 -  lock/unlock model (a),
 -  save as new version (b),